Misasa Onsen 三朝温泉

 Outdoor mountain onsen, forest bathing, and a matchmaking frog

-Misasa Onsen in Tottori has been famous for its curative powers for over 800 years.
-The waters here are naturally rich in radium, which apparently has some serious healing properties, both for bathing and for drinking.
+Misasa Onsen in Tottori has been famous for its curative powers for over 850 years.
+The waters here are considered to be therapeutic and beneficial in treating all kinds of ailments.

-In addition to the regular kind of bathing, you can refresh your spirit by walking out in the woods.
-Known as forest bathing, this is scientifically proven to enhance your mood.
+In addition to onsen bathing, you can refresh your spirit by walking out in the woods.
+Known as forest bathing, such woodland walks have been scientifically proven to enhance your mood.
 Single travelers may want to head for Koitani Bridge, which has a frog that according to legend will help you find a spouse.

 The hot spring's origins can be traced to the 12th century

 You can cleanse your six senses with a three-night stay

 Misasa Onsen received Japan Heritage status in 2015

 Local buses connect Misasa Onsen to Kurayoshi Station in around 25 minutes.

 There are highway buses from Osaka and Hiroshima, bound for Kurayoshi, which also stop at Misasa Royal Hotel, around three kilometers from the main onsen area.